ViktorHek/vikimon/README.md

 - letter = door - will change the map. should not be nesesary to indicate where you can enter the door

 - missig:  signs - nobody reads them anyway

+## Trainer AI

+### Standard AI

+rules:
+- will always use the attack they calculate to be the most benifisial
+- doens not know th HP of themself or you
+- never switch, unless they can't to anything

+### Smart AI

+rules:
+- will always use the attack they calculate to be the most benifisial
+- knows everybodys hp
+- can switch. will do so if it's a bad matchup and the trainer have a pokemon in the back that can take a hit from the players most powerfull attack and hit back for substansial damage